LilConsul/PyEEPro/README.md

 cd PyEEPro
 ```

-2. [Install uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) package manager and sync the environment:
+2. [Install uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) package manager and create/sync the environment in the project directory:

 ```bash
 uv sync
 ```

-3. [Download](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london) the dataset from Kaggle, and place it in the `./data/` directory.
-On app start it will automatically be extracted.
+3. [Download](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london) the dataset from Kaggle, and place the zip file in the `./data/` directory as `smart-meters-in-london.zip`.
+The application will automatically extract it on startup.

 4. Run the streamlit app: